aasimsani/recruiter_note/README.md

 # Recruiter note!
 Hi Potential Recruiter! - Looking for my code?

-You're looking at my Github and seeing that it's a bit sparse on public projects. :(

-Unfortunately most of my coding career has been writing code for my own startups which due to legal reasons are private repos.
+Unfortunately most of my coding career has been writing code for companies which due to legal reasons are private repos.

 Happy to share these if you shoot me an email at aasimsani05 at gmail.com